-- 1.5 Trustees removed from office pursuant to Section 12 (8) of The School Division Administration Regulations are not eligible to stand in an election for 4 years after the date of removal. - 2.
-Organizational Meeting - 2.1 The organizational meeting of the Board in each calendar year shall be held in the Division Office Board Room no later than November 30 and in an election year no later than 30 days after the date of election, in accordance with Section 14 (1) of The School Division Administration Regulations. - 2.2 The Director or designate will give notice of the organizational meeting to each trustee as if it were a special meeting. - 2.3 The Director or designate shall call the meeting to order, and in an election year, read the return from the Elections Clerk certifying the election of members. - 2.4 In an election year, the Director or designate shall call for and receive the duly signed Declarations of Office and corresponding Endorsement Certificates by Commissioners for Oaths from each trustee, in accordance with Section 71 of The Education Act, 1995. - 2.5 The Director or designate shall proceed to conduct the election of the Board Chair.
+- 2.1 The organizational meeting of the Board in each calendar year shall be held in the Division Office Board Room not later than November 30 and in an election year no later than 30 days after the date of election, in accordance with Section 14 (1) of The School Division Administration Regulations. - 2.2 The Director or designate will give notice of the organizational meeting to each trustee as if it were a special meeting. - 2.3 The Director or designate shall call the meeting to order, and in an election year, read the return from the Elections Clerk certifying the election of members. - 2.4 In an election year, the Director or designate shall call for and receive the duly signed Declarations of Office and corresponding Endorsement Certificates by Commissioners for Oaths from each trustee, in accordance with Section 9 of The School Division Administration Regulations. - 2.5 The Director or designate shall proceed to conduct the election of the Board Chair.
 Nominations shall be made by the trustees for the office of the Chair and need not be seconded.
 A vote upon the nominees shall be taken by secret ballot.
-The nominee who receives the majority of votes of the members present shall therefore be declared elected.
-Where, on the addition of the votes, two (2) or more candidates for the position of Board Chair have an equal number of votes, the returning officer shall follow the tie vote procedure specified in Section 141(1) of the Local Government Elections Act, 2015. - 2.6 If only one (1) member has indicated willingness to serve as Board Chair, that member shall be declared elected by acclamation. - 2.7 The Board Chair shall assume office and shall immediately proceed with the election of the Vice-Chair. - 2.8 The newly elected Board Chair shall then proceed with the agenda as presented by the Director or designate and adopted by the Board. - 2.9 In addition, the organizational meeting shall include, but not be restricted to the following: - 2.9.1 Appoint the Division's Attendance Counsellor; - 2.9.2 Appoint Board representatives to the various Boards or committees of organizations or agencies where the Board has regular representation, as appropriate; - 2.9.3 Appoint the Division's signing authorities; - 2.9.4 Appoint an auditor;
+The nominee who receives the majority of votes of the member's present shall therefore be declared elected.
+Where, on the addition of the votes, two (2) or more candidates for the position of Board Chair have an equal number of votes, the returning officer shall follow the tie vote procedure specified in Section 111(1) of the Local Government Elections Act. - 2.6 In the event that only one (1) member has indicated willingness to serve as Board Chair, that member shall be declared elected by acclamation. - 2.7 The Board Chair shall assume office and shall immediately proceed with the election of the Vice-Chair.

-- 2.9.5 Establish a schedule (date, time and place) for regular meetings and any additional required meetings; - 2.9.6 Establish Board Indemnity and Expense rates; - 2.9.7 Approve establishment of a line of credit; and - 2.9.8 Other organizational items as required. - 3.
-Regular Meetings - 3.1 Regular Board meetings (minimum 6) shall be as established at the annual organizational meeting. - 3.1.1 All meetings will ordinarily be held at the Division Office Board Room. - 3.1.2 Notwithstanding the schedule noted above, the Board may, by resolution, alter the schedule in such manner as it deems appropriate. - 3.2 All trustees shall notify the Board Chair or the Director if they are unable to attend a Board meeting. - 3.3 All trustees who are absent from three (3) consecutive regular meetings shall: - 3.3.1 Obtain authorization by resolution of the Board to do so; or - 3.3.2 Provide to the Board Chair evidence of illness in the form of a medical certificate respecting the period of absence.
+- 2.8 The newly elected Board Chair shall then proceed with the agenda as presented by the Director or designate and adopted by the Board. - 2.9 In addition, the organizational meeting shall include, but not be restricted to the following: - 2.9.1 Appoint the Division's Attendance Counsellor; - 2.9.2 Appoint Board representatives to the various Boards or committees of organizations or agencies where the Board has regular representation, as appropriate; - 2.9.3 Appoint the Division's signing authorities; - 2.9.4 Appoint an auditor; - 2.9.5 Establish a schedule (date, time and place) for regular meetings and any additional required meetings; - 2.9.6 Establish Board Indemnity and Expense rates; - 2.9.7 Approve establishment of a line of credit; and - 2.9.8 Other organizational items as required.

+3. Regular Meetings

+- 3.1 Regular Board meetings (minimum 6) shall be as established at the annual organizational meeting. - 3.1.1 All meetings will ordinarily be held at the Division Office Board Room. - 3.1.2 Notwithstanding the schedule noted above, the Board may, by resolution, alter the schedule in such manner as it deems appropriate. - 3.2 All trustees shall notify the Board Chair or the Director if they are unable to attend a Board meeting. - 3.3 All trustees who are absent from three (3) consecutive regular meetings shall: - 3.3.1 Obtain authorization by resolution of the Board to do so; or - 3.3.2 Provide to the Board Chair evidence of illness in the form of a medical certificate respecting the period of absence.